Interpolating Log-Determinant and Trace of the Powers of Matrix $\mathbf{A} + t \mathbf{B}$: Interpolation of Determinant and Trace

-To improve the approximation in \(\t \tau_0 \in (c,c^{-1})\) for some \(c \ll 1\), we define interpolating functions based on the above bounds to honor the known function values at some intermediate points \(\t_i \in (c \tau_0^{-1},c^{-1} \tau_0^{-1})\).
-In particular, we specify interpolant points on logarithmically spaced intervals, because \(\t\) is usually varied in a wide logarithmic range in most applications.
-We compute the function values at interpolant points, \(\tau(\t_i)\), with any of the trace estimation methods mentioned earlier.
+Furthermore, to improve the approximation in the intermediate interval \(\t \tau_{p, 0}^{-1} \in (c,c^{-1})\) for some \(c \ll 1\), we define interpolating functions based on the above bounds to honor the known function values at some intermediate points \(\t_i \in (c \tau_{p, 0},c^{-1} \tau_{p, 0})\).
+In particular, we specify interpolation points over logarithmically spaced intervals, because \(\t\) is usually varied in a wide logarithmic range in most applications.
+We compute the function values at the interpolation points, \(\tau_p(\t_i)\), with any of the trace estimation methods mentioned earlier.

 Many types of interpolating functions can be employed to improve the above approximation.
-However, we seek interpolating functions that their parameters can be easily obtained via solving a linear system of equations.
-In this section, we define two types of interpolations, namely, by a linear combination of basis functions and by rational polynomials, respectively in \S \ref{sec:interp-1} and \S \ref{sec:interp-2}.
+However, we seek interpolating functions whose parameters can be easily obtained by solving a linear system of equations.
+We define two such types of interpolations, namely, by a linear combination of basis functions and by rational polynomials, respectively in \Cref{sec:interp-1} and \Cref{sec:interp-2}.